 - Insert the amended Future Land Use Map - Amend Note #2 on the Future Land Use Map as follows: - "2.
 In residential areas, other residential densities will be considered without requiring a Comprehensive Plan Amendment.
 However, the density can only be changed one "step" (i.e. low to medium, not low to high, etc.).
 This "one step" policy will not apply to the "Low Density Residential" land in Sections 30, 31 and 32 of T.4N, R.1W.
-These areas must be developed as low density." - Insert a new "Residential" policy as follows: - North Chinden Area: Residential uses north of Chinden Boulevard and within a 1⁄4 mile or less from the rim should have lot sizes ranging from 1⁄2-1 acres, ensuring compatibility with SpurWing Country Club to the east.
-Use of transitional lot sizes and clustering of smaller lots adjacent to the non-residential and rim property is encouraged.
+These areas must be developed as low density." - Insert a new "Residential" policy as follows: - North Chinden Area: Residential uses north of Chinden Boulevard and within a 1⁄4 mile or less from the rim should focus on lot sizes ranging from 1⁄2-1 acres, ensuring compatibility with SpurWing Country Club to the east.
+Use of transitional lot sizes, feathering and clustering of smaller lots adjacent to the office and larger rim property with similar transition as development approaches the Spur Wing property to the east is encouraged.